Online Debt Consolidation: Benefits and How It Works

 - Better tools.
 Free online tools such as debt consolidation calculators can help you decide if debt consolidation is right for you, even providing potential savings in interest, monthly payments, and estimated debt-free timelines.
 Some consolidation companies also offer live messaging or texting, so it’s quick and easy to chat with debt counselors and get a plan recommendation.

-Additionally, most online tools are data-driven instead of people-driven.
-This means that you can share information about your exact situation and get a solution calculated specifically for you, ensuring you get the best option for your goals.
+Additionally, most online tools are data-driven.
+This means you can share information about your specific circumstances and calculate a solution based on the data you’ve provided.

 Downsides to online debt consolidation